EduardoRebollar/EduardoRebollar.github.io/README.md

 # Personal-Website
-This is a personal website.
+This is an unfinished personal website that I am building from scratch to learn more about the different functionalities of HTML, CSS, and Bootstrap.